Skip to main content

 Saily entered the travel eSIM market in 2024 with a strong pedigree: it's built by Nord Security, the same team behind NordVPN and NordPass.
 That background shows — the app is polished from day one, pricing is competitive, and the security features are a genuine differentiator.

-After testing Saily across multiple trips, here's our full, honest review of what it delivers and where it stands compared to Airalo and other providers.
+Based on published coverage data, pricing, and buyer feedback, here is a full, honest review of what Saily delivers and where it stands compared to Airalo and other providers.

 Coverage: 150+ Countries and Growing